NCTU-Math-Software/final_project-chen-yu-ye/README.md

-the concept of bigMul is same as bigMod since when two number multiple each other, the result might be wrong since it exceeds the range ex: y * y > 10^19 might happen in bigMod without bigMul since we have bigMul, in the process of this program, there is no number exceeds 2 * 10^10
+the concept of bigMul is same as bigMod since when two number multiple each other, the result might be wrong since it exceeds the range ex: y * y > 10^19 might happen in bigMod without bigMul
+(*) when we calculate 10000001^2, we get 100000020000001 which is obviously right,but when calculate 100000001^2, we get 10000000200000000 which is obviously wrong
+(checking by using format bank)

+since we have bigMul, in the process of this program, there is no number exceeds 2 * 10^10 ,and each step can be calculated precisely

-in this program, we can check 1^1+2^2...+10^10 % 10^10 has the same result as normal compute way and 1^1+2^2...+15^15 has different result compared to the program don't use bigMul0.If we use c++ to calculate, the result is same as the one has bigMul as long as there is no other problem, the final result should be right
+in this program, we can check 1^1+2^2...+10^10 % 10^10 has the same result as normal compute way and 1^1+2^2...+15^15 has different result compared to the program don't use bigMul0. previous one has result of 4130199828 ,and the next one has the result of 4130199845,which is impossible since the last digit must be even and verified by using c++, the result is also 4130199828

+the final result should be right,since we excluse any compute problem,and use a right way to get the result (*)magically, in this program, we don't have any multiplication expect 10^10, so it greatly adds the probability of correctness